Forms: Best Practices for Schools & Districts

 A couple of things to consider before getting started:

 Paper vs digital forms: Paper forms tend to have multiple input fields on one line.
 It follows the natural writing style we're all used to.
 With websites, creating a more vertical form makes more sense.
-A single question and field per line makes it simpler for your users to fill out on screens of all sizes and avoids having to scroll to the right to answer questions, especially on mobile.
+A single question and field per line makes it simpler for your users to complete forms on screens of all sizes and avoids having to scroll to the right to answer questions, especially on mobile.

 Some helpful tips for creating your forms: